mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 only Credits we made on that trip were from a few mid passages booked by folks stuck at the highport.
 We even took a few Shingans on our jump to Khuumiam.
-It didn’t occur to me at the time but the ones we took were some of the last of their kind.
+It didn't occur to me at the time but the ones we took were some of the last of their kind.
 They must have been devastated.
 Most just stayed in their staterooms during jump and we respected their privacy.
 We gave